truongsonghiep/journey-to-the-west/chapter-066.md

 now to bring this fiend to submission for you."*
 “But the monster-spirit,"* said Pilgrim, *"has vast magic powers.
 You Don't even have a weapon.
-How could you bring him to submission?"* Laughing, Maitreya said, “I‟ll set up below this mountain slope a grass hut and a huge melon field.
+How could you bring him to submission?"* Laughing, Maitreya said, “I'll set up below this mountain slope a grass hut and a huge melon field.
 You go to provoke battle, but you are not permitted to win when you fight with him.
 Lure him to my melon field.
-All my melons, however, will be raw, but you yourself will change into 869
-869
-a large, ripe melon.
-When he arrives, he will certainly want to eat some melon, and I‟ll present you for him to eat.
+All my melons, however, will be raw, but you yourself will change into a large, ripe melon.
+When he arrives, he will certainly want to eat some melon, and I'll present you for him to eat.

 When he swallows you into his stomach, you may do whatever you please with him.
 By then, I should be able to retrieve that wrap from him and take him back inside it."*
 “Although this is a marvelous plan,"* said Pilgrim, *"I wonder how you would be able to recognize the ripe melon that will be my transformation.
 Moreover, how would he be willing to follow me here?"* Laughing again, Maitreya replied, *"I'm the Worthy who governs the world.
 How could my percipient eyes of wisdom not recognize you?
-You may change into whatever you like and I‟ll recognize you.
-But fearing that the fiend might not want to pursue you, I‟ll teach you some magic."*
+You may change into whatever you like and I'll recognize you.
+But fearing that the fiend might not want to pursue you, I'll teach you some magic."*
 “What he most certainly wants to do,"* said Pilgrim, *"is to catch me with that wrap of his.
-He won‟t chase me here!
+He won't chase me here!
 What sort of magic do you have that will make him come here?"* Smiling, Maitreya said, *"Stretch forth your hand."* Pilgrim stretched out his left palm; dipping his right index finger into his mouth, Maitreya wrote on his palm the word, restrain, with the divine saliva.
 Pilgrim was told to hold his left hand in